 Some object, “Shedding blood seems so barbaric.
 Is it really necessary?
 Why doesn’t God simply forgive us?”
 Because God is holy, He must judge sin.
 Would a just and righteous judge let evil go unpunished?
 At the cross, God poured out His judgment on His Son, satisfying His wrath and making it possible for Him to forgive us.
 That’s why Jesus shed His blood for your sins, my sins, and the sins of the whole world.

 At what moment during the crucifixion ordeal did God pour out His judgment on His precious Son?
 Many theologians believe it was toward the end of the three-hour period of darkness when Jesus cried out: “‘My God, my God, why have you forsaken me?’”
 (Mark 15:34).
-By taking upon Himself the sins of the world, Jesus removed Himself from God’s holy presence, and God, in turn, removed Himself from His Son.
+By taking upon Himself the sins of the world, Jesus removed Himself from God’s holy fellowship, and God, in turn, removed Himself from His Son.
 It was a temporary but excruciating separation, for at that moment, the Son of God became Father-forsaken.

 God unleashed His wrath on His Son so that we might be spared that awful fate.
 This is the central message of the cross and the reason for our hope: God forsook His Son so that He might never forsake us.
 God assures us, “‘I will never desert you, nor will I ever forsake you” (Hebrews 13:5).
 Isn’t that a wonderful promise?